 Acadiana Park Nature Station is arguably the most beautiful trail in Louisiana.
 As hikers make their way through the trail they will notice great high ridges and Longleaf pine trees.
 The ridges also make a great place to take in all the surrounding scenery.
 In spring, the woodland wildflowers are a treat for your eyes.
 The 6-mile trail can be hiked end to end in roughly a day.
 Even better, hikers can bring their dogs, as long they are leashed.
 Listen carefully and you will hear the delightful warbling of songbirds!

 What’s more delightful than exploring Louisiana’s backcountry while gliding on a traditionally built bateau called Cocodrie (French for alligator)?
 You’ll see the fabled alligators and other wildlife as you navigate the tidal river known as the Vermilion.
 The natural beauty of the wetlands is sublime, and all you need to do is relax and soak in the scenery.
-There’s even a boat parade at Vermilionville on May 21, 2017, if you’re lucky enough to be there!

 The Atchafalaya Wilderness Trail is an epic 55-mile gravel trail that is a bikers heaven.
 Running atop the Henderson levee, through three parishes to Franklin, you’re in for some memorable experiences.
 Catch a sunset at Lake Fausse Pointe Overlook, find canoe trails or explore the Bayou Teche National Wildlife Refuge.
 There are campsites too if you want to linger.